chinarjoshi/acronym/README.md

 This solution is a version-controlled file strictly containing aliases for commands to be used by the whole team, named `.aliases.sh`.
 It can be version-controlled because its devoid of secrets, and it dodges the complexity and performance impact of a container.
 This comes with significant advantages:
-1. *Enforces consistent shell usage during collaborating*: everyone is running identical commands, which simplifies new developer onboarding and removes a component of the *"well it works on my machine"* problem
+1. *Enforces consistent shell usage when collaborating*: everyone is running identical commands, which simplifies new developer onboarding and removes a component of the *"well it works on my machine"* problem
 2. *Allows a uniform interface to all of your projects, regardless of the language or build system*: `build` can mean make, cmake, ninja, meson, scons, gradle, etc. based on the current project.
     Remember what the tool does, instead of its name
 3. *Encourages ergonomic names to your long commands*: typing `l` instead of `ls -ghAFG --color=auto` reduces typos and saves time

 ## Usage

-Only one person needs the `acronym` executable.
-To use global aliases, add this command to your .bashrc/.zshrc: `. $(acronym)`.
+Only one person needs the `acronym` executable for everyone to benefit.
+To use global aliases, add this command to your .bashrc/.zshrc: `. $(acronym)`[^1].
-To use project-wide aliases, all contributors can simply source the `.aliases.sh` file located in the git repository, either manually or with [autoenv](https://github.com/hyperupcall/autoenv).
+To use project-wide aliases, all contributors can simply source the `.aliases.sh` file located in your git repository, either manually or with [autoenv](https://github.com/hyperupcall/autoenv).

 There are 3 alias database scopes:
 1. *global* defines aliases available everywhere.
 Default: `~/.aliases.sh`
 2. *project-wide* defines aliases specific to a git-tracked directory, which should be version-controlled and used by all contributors.
 Example: `~/projects/example/.aliases.sh`
-3. *local project-wide* is same as above, but is local to your machine and specified in the git ignore file.
+3. *local project-wide* is same as above, but is local to your machine and specified in the git ignore file [^2].
 Example: `~/projects/example/.env`

 Every entry in the database has the following string fields:
  - alias: the new command you type